 How to Avoid Collection Agency Scams

 Debt collectors must, under federal law, disclose their identity to you.
-You may be dealing with a scam artist if the person on the other end of the phone refuses the information that you’re legally allowed to obtain.
+You may be dealing with a scam artist if the person on the other end of the phone refuses the information that you may legally obtain.

-Simply request the information listed above and inform them that they’re legally obligated to provide proof of identity.
+Simply request the information listed above and inform them that they must legally provide proof of identity.
 Hang up if they refuse.

 Any legitimate collection agency will provide the information willingly.
 Otherwise, you may have just saved yourself from a collection agency scam.